I'll Think of a Reason Later: Critical reception

 Editors at Billboard gave the song a positive review and wrote, "This feisty little number portrays a woman spurned, but it's more mischievous than mournful.
 Tony Martin and Tim Nichols have penned a cute, clever lyric.
 It's totally country, and one of the strengths of the tune is its accessibility.
 The lyric is very conversational with many country phrasing, and Womack turns in an engaging performance, convincing as the redneck woman scorned.
 Country radio programmers and audiences should make this one of the earliest hits of the new year."

-Chart performance
+Kevin John Coyne of Country Universe retrospectively gave the song an A rating, praising the humor and Womack's unique phrasing of specific words.

+Personnel

+Credits adapted from Some Things I Know liner notes.